HuntsmanCancerInstitute/UMIScripts/Readme.md

     A generic, multi-threaded, UMI-aware Bam de-duplication application.
 Alignments may be marked or removed based on coordinate, strand, and UMI sequence.
 UMI duplicates are selected based on highest quality scores (mapping and base quality).
     Both single-end and paired-end alignments are supported.
+Unmapped, paired singletons, supplementary, and secondary (by default) alignments are skipped and discarded.

 - `qiaseq_bam_deduplication.pl`

     A paired-end, UMI-aware Bam de-duplication application designed to work with the qiaseq fastq scripts above.
 UMI duplicates are selected for the highest quality sequence.
-Mostly redundant and superseded by the generic `bam_umi_dedup.pl`.
+Superseded by the generic `bam_umi_dedup.pl`.

 ## Installation